Union school district taking new mascot suggestions

 Union previously shared a mascot with the professional football team in Washington, D.C.
 Union’s board of education voted unanimously in November to retire it after a review was conducted by an ad hoc committee of alumni, students, parents, district employees, community members, the district’s Indian Education Parent Committee and non-voting representatives from the Cherokee and Muscogee nations.

-The retirement vote also extended to the accompanying branding, logos and imagery involving Indigenous stereotypes, including having football players run through a tipi at home games.
+The retirement vote also extended to the accompanying branding, logos and imagery involving Indigenous stereotypes, including having football players run through a teepee at home games.

 Among the factors taken into consideration by the committee in its retirement recommendation were the word’s dictionary definition, the potential long-term financial impacts on the district and academic research on the harmful impact of Native-themed mascots on Indigenous students.